Time to Go on a Financial Diet? Get Your Finances in Great Shape

 If you’re ready to get in the best financial condition of your life, here are some easy, sustainable tips to whip you into shape this year.

 New Year, new you, right?
 My friends have the same New Year’s resolutions each year, and they typically involve dieting.
 As a wealth adviser, I get a lot of questions from clients and even friends about how to cut the fat, add bulk and get their New Year’s finances started off on the right direction.

-For 2021, I’m recommending a financial diet with three stages – we detox by paying off our new debt, follow it up by adding in some new healthy financial habits and cap it off with a regular workout.
+For this year, I’m recommending a financial diet with three stages – we detox by paying off our new debt, follow it up by adding in some new healthy financial habits and cap it off with a regular workout.

 Stage 1: The Quick Detox